jeanettejennifer/gate-optimization/README.md

 ## Main Challenges

 - Choosing appropriate optimization methods and understanding why certain methods work better than others.
-- Understanding why optimization of parameters such as sigma (and beta for the raised Gaussian) did not converge as reliably as width.
+- Figuring out why optimization of parameters such as sigma (and beta for the raised Gaussian) did not converge as reliably as width for our system.
-- Implementing a ScalableSymbolicPulse version of the raised Gaussian pulse.
+- Learning how to implement arbitrary pulse envelopes compatible with JAX, starting from their mathematical definitions

 ## What I Found Most Interesting

-- Learning to use Qiskit Dynamics for pulse optimization and seeing clear progress over a relatively short time.
-Going from limited knowledge of the library to defining and optimizing my own pulse parameters was especially rewarding.
 - Discovering how much freedom there is in pulse optimization: in principle almost any pulse shape can be defined and optimized, with many possible optimization methods.
-Implementing the raised cosine pulse was particularly beneficial for learning how to work with parametrized pulse envelopes.
 - Observing how different optimization methods behave in practice, especially why some converge reliably while others fail.
-I still do not know the full answer to this question, but it strongly motivated me to learn more about optimization theory.
+It motivates me to learn more about optimization theory.
+- Learning how to work with qiskit dynamics!

 ## Future Improvements

 - Extending the qubit model to include higher energy levels to capture more realistic dynamics and increased sensitivity to pulse parameters.
-In this regime, amplitude would become an interesting optimization parameter, and pulse fidelity would depend more strongly on properties such as smoothness, not just width.
+In this regime, amplitude would become an interesting optimization parameter, and pulse fidelity would depend more strongly on parameters such as sigma, not just width.
-- Expanding pulse customization by adding more pulse shapes (i.e., defining functions that generate ScalableSymbolicPulses for specific envelopes)
-- improve how the code handles different optimization methods.
+- Improve how the code handles different optimization methods.
+Currently it uses the code aimed for gradient-based optimization also for the Nelder-Mead method that does not utilize gradients.
-- Improve my understanding of different optimization methods in order to select the most appropriate approach for a specific control problem.
 - Extending the code to to support optimization of other single-qubit gates.
+- Expanding pulse customization by adding more supported pulse shapes (i.e., defining functions that generate ScalableSymbolicPulses for specific envelopes)

 ## Installation Instructions